Digital Television Migration

 Zambia to go ‘Digital TV’

-In order to smoothly and effectively effect the change, broadcasters will have to change the mode of transmission from Analogue to Digital, while the TV receivers will have to be digital ready TV sets or the current analogue sets but with digital set top boxes (the latter convert digital signals to analogue – so the analogue TV set can display them).
+In order to smoothly and effectively affect the change, broadcasters will have to change the mode of transmission from Analogue to Digital, while the TV receivers will have to be digital ready TV sets or the current analogue sets but with digital set-top boxes (the latter convert digital signals to analogue – so the analogue TV set can display them).

 A National Task Force on Digital Migration was set-up by the Zambian government to make recommendations and generally oversee the national digital migration process.
 The operations of the Task Force are being managed by a National Steering Committee which is composed of the Ministry of Information and Broadcasting Services, Communications Authority and Zambia National Broadcasting Corporation.